Akinotansegun/Akinotansegun/README.md

 - 👋 Hi, I’m @Akinotansegun
 - 👀 I’m interested in Cybersecurity and Data Science
 - 🌱 I’m currently learning Ethical Hacking and Data Science
-- 💞️ I’m looking to collaborate on projects, works on Ethical Hacking and Data Science.
+- 💞️ I’m looking to collaborate involving projects, works on Ethical Hacking and Data Science.
 - 📫 How to reach me, you may reach me via email: akinotansegun@yahoo.com

 <!---